Information geometry, trade-off relations, and generalized Glansdorff-Prigogine criterion for stability: Introduction

-In 1970, Glandorff and Prigogine discussed the criterion for stability by using the excess entropy production~\cite{Glansdorff1964criterion, Glansdorff1970stability, Glansdorff1971stability, Tomita1972remarks, Keizer1974criterion,Glansdorff1974criterion, Sobrino1975stability, Wilhelm1999what}.
-They proposed the positivity of the excess entropy production as a simple sufficient condition of the stability in the steady state.
-This approach is based on the linear irreversible thermodynamics and this criterion is regarded as the Lyapunov stability criterion for the linear master equation~\cite{schlogl1971stability, schnakenberg1976network}.
-Recently, the discussion of the excess entropy production has been known as the steady-state thermodynamics~\cite{Hatano2001Steadystate, Komatsu2008Steadystate, Komatsu2008Steadystate2,seifert2012stochastic} for the Markov process~\cite{Maes2015revisiting}.
+The behavior of the system around the nonequilibrium steady-state has been well discussed in nonequilibrium thermodynamics.
+Around 1970, P. Glandorff and I. Prigogine proposed the criterion for stability based on a generalization of the entropy production rate for the steady-state, namely the excess entropy production rate~\cite{Glansdorff1964criterion, Glansdorff1970stability, Glansdorff1971stability}.
+This criterion is called the Glansdorff-Prigogine criterion for stability.
+They proposed the positivity of the excess entropy production rate as a simple sufficient condition of the stability in the steady-state.
+The range of the validity of this criterion has been exposed to criticism sometimes~\cite{Tomita1972remarks, Keizer1974criterion, Glansdorff1974criterion}.
+Nowadays, this criterion has been regarded as the Lyapunov criterion for a particular system~\cite{Sobrino1975stability, Wilhelm1999what}.
+For example, in the linear master equation, a relationship between the Lyapunov criterion and the Glansdorff-Prigogine criterion for stability has been discussed based on the linear irreversible thermodynamics~\cite{schlogl1971stability, schnakenberg1976network}.
+Recently, nonequilibrium thermodynamics for the linear master equation has been intensively studied in terms of stochastic thermodynamics~\cite{sekimoto2010stochastic,seifert2012stochastic}.
+The idea of excess entropy production rate has been widely used in stochastic thermodynamics~\cite{Hatano2001Steadystate, Komatsu2008Steadystate, Komatsu2008Steadystate2,Maes2014Steadystate}, and the Glansdorff-Prigogine criterion for stability has been recently revisited~\cite{Maes2015revisiting}.
+While the Glansdorff-Prigogine criterion for stability is reasonable for the linear master equation, the Glansdorff-Prigogine criterion for stability does not work well for the nonlinear master equation~\cite{Keizer1974criterion, Wilhelm1999what}.